-Many people neglect to account for the predictable inflated spending that comes with the holiday season when they think about their budgeting and financial planning.
-With all of the excitement, stress, and expectations of the holidays, spending too much and letting go of our good money habits is easy.
-But, if we're not careful, overspending could eat into our long-term financial goals.
-That may sound dramatic, but making it a habit to take money from an emergency fund or your investments to pay for gifts and parties could actually add up to substantial financial implications over time.
+If we're not careful, overspending could eat into our long-term financial goals.
+That may sound dramatic, but regularly taking money from an emergency fund or your investments to pay for gifts could add up to substantial financial implications over time.

-What if you reframed the predictably expensive holiday season to be something you actively plan for, the way you do a vacation or house?
+But what if you planned for the predictably-expensive holiday season, the way you do for a vacation or house?
 Including the holidays in your short-term financial plan can help you stay in control of your financial goals.

-Set up a holiday fund, and contribute money into it periodically ahead of time.
-Here’s an example: Let's say you want to spend RM5,000 in January next year on Chinese New Year angpaus, decorations, and parties.
-You can start setting aside RM1000 of your monthly income several months in advance to fund your Chinese New Year expenses.
+Let's say you want to spend RM5,000 in December on gifts and decorations.
+You can start setting aside RM1000 of your monthly income several months in advance to fund your holiday expenses.

-If you didn't have a savings plan leading up to this holiday season, pay extra attention to your expenditures and make sure to stay within what your discretionary funds allow and avoid dipping into your emergency funds.
-Last-minute shopping is not an emergency.
+And if you didn't have a savings plan leading up to this holiday season, pay extra attention to your expenses.
+Make sure to stay within your budget and avoid dipping into your emergency funds.

-Just as we plan ahead for the big financial obligations in our lives, planning our purchases for the holidays can also benefit our overall financial well-being.
-Planning ahead of time helps manage the mental and financial stress that often comes with the holidays.
+Just as we plan ahead for big financial obligations, planning holiday purchases can benefit our overall financial wellbeing by managing mental and financial stress.

 Having a savings plan for the holidays is already a great start.
-And if you've planned to buy gifts for certain people, you can take the holiday preparation up another notch by starting the gift shopping early.
+And if you've already planned to buy gifts for certain people, you can even start gift shopping early.

-Pick up gifts throughout the year as you travel or do your personal shopping.
-You know you're going to get your partner that nice shirt so why not skip the Christmas crowds and the wasted hours queuing at the cashier and get it earlier?
+Pick up gifts the weeks or months before the holiday season or while you do your personal shopping.
+You know you're going to get your partner that nice shirt, so why not skip the Christmas crowds and the wasted hours queuing at the cashier and get it earlier?